DataDog/hiring-engineers/answers.md

 ddtrace-run python ~/flask_app.py
 ```

-Then use curl to interact the with the flask app
+Then use curl to interact the with the flask app.
 ```bash
 $ curl localhost:5050/
 Entrypoint to the Application